Amutheezan/amutheezan.github.io/docs/meltdown.md

 \textbf{Issues faced}
-Unlike the demonstration shown in the GitHub repository \cite{meltdown}, I am unable to get contents of secret.
+Unlike the demonstration shown in the GitHub repository [2](https://github.com/IAIK/meltdown/), I am unable to get contents of secret.
 I also tried similar commands with Ubuntu 14.10, but I faced the same issues there as well.

 \newpage